lfares/ai_agents_class/LEARNINGS.md

 - Fully ran the `crewai` library end-to-end: created agents, tasks, and a Crew that executes the workflow.
 - Created a local Python virtual environment and installed all required dependencies.
+- Agents are working as expected

 ## What didn't work

 - Attempting to run and install dependencies in the original execution environment failed due to an older system Python (3.9) and missing Homebrew/python installers in that environment.
 - The `FileWriterTool` from the example did not seem to exist anymore in the `crewai_tools`, so I had to go for a new direction on my agent/task
+- Using Copilot to solve issues

 ## What I learned